tiry/nuxeo-helm-chart/README.md

 Helm3 needs to be available in your (client environment).

-## Install ingress controler Nginx
+## Install ingress controller Nginx

 You need to deploy an ingress controller in your K8S cluster.
-We use nginx in order to be as platform agnostic as possible.
+We use Nginx in order to be as platform-agnostic as possible.

     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/kind/deploy.yaml

     kubectl wait --namespace ingress-nginx \
       --for=condition=ready pod \
       --selector=app.kubernetes.io/component=controller \
       --timeout=90s

 # Deploy the Nuxeo Cluster

-## Principles used to deploy multiple nuxeo applications
+## Principles used to deploy multiple Nuxeo applications

 ### Shared storage